-24. The success of the MIFFY Products has resulted in their counterfeiting and intentional copying.
-Defendants conduct their illegal operations through fully interactive commercial websites hosted on various e-commerce sites, such as, but not limited to, eBay, WISH, Amazon, Alibaba, AliExpress, DHGate, etc. ("Infringing Websites" or "Infringing Webstores").
-Each Defendant targets consumers in the United States, including the State of Illinois, and has offered to sell and, on information and belief, has sold and continues to sell counterfeit products that violate

-Plaintiff's intellectual property rights ("Counterfeit Products") to consumers within the United States, including the State of Illinois.
+22. The success of the BORESNAKE brand has resulted in its counterfeiting.
+Defendants conduct their illegal operations through fully interactive commercial websites hosted on various e-commerce sites, such as, but not limited to, eBay, PayPal WISH, DHgate, etc. ("Infringing Websites" or "Infringing Webstores").
+Defendants' Infringing Websites use templates with common design elements that intentionally omit any contact information or other information identifying Defendants.
+Each Defendant targets consumers in the United States, including the State of Illinois, and has offered to sell and, on information and belief, has sold and continues to sell counterfeit products that violate Plaintiff's intellectual property rights ("Counterfeit Products") to consumers within the United States, including the State of Illinois.
+Defendants have persisted in creating the Defendant Online Stores.
+Internet websites like the Defendant Online Stores are estimated to receive tens of millions of visits per year and to generate over \$135 billion in annual online sales.
+According to an intellectual property rights seizures statistics report issued by Homeland Security, the manufacturer's suggested retail price (MSRP) of goods seized by the U.S. government in fiscal year 2018, had they been genuine, was nearly \$1.4 billion, up from \$1.2 billion in FY 2017.
+Internet websites like the Defendant Internet Stores are also estimated to contribute to tens of thousands of lost jobs for legitimate businesses and broader economic damages such as lost tax revenue every year.

-25. The Defendant Aliases intentionally conceal their identities and the full scope of their counterfeiting operations in an effort to deter Plaintiff from learning Defendants' true identities and the exact interworking of Defendants' illegal counterfeiting operations.
-Through their operation of the Infringing Webstores, Defendants are directly and personally contributing to, inducing and engaging in the sale of Counterfeit Products as alleged, often times as partners, co-conspirators and/or suppliers.
+23. The Defendant Online Stores intentionally conceal their identities and the full scope of their counterfeiting operations in an effort to deter Plaintiff from learning Defendants' true identities and the exact interworking of Defendants' illegal counterfeiting operations.
+Through their operation of the Defendant Online Stores, Defendants are directly and personally contributing to, inducing and engaging in the sale of Counterfeit Products as alleged, often times as partners, co-conspirators and/or suppliers.
 Upon information and belief, Defendants are an interrelated group of counterfeiters working in active concert to knowingly and willfully manufacture, import, distribute, offer for sale, and sell Counterfeit Products.

-26. Upon information and belief, at all times relevant hereto, the Defendants in this action have had full knowledge of Plaintiff's ownership of the MIFFY trademarks, including its exclusive right to use and license such intellectual property and the goodwill associated therewith.
+24. Upon information and belief, at all times relevant hereto, the Defendants in this action have had full knowledge of Plaintiff's ownership of the BORESNAKE Trademarks and HOPPE'S Work, including its exclusive right to use and license such intellectual property and the goodwill associated therewith.

-27. Defendants often go to great lengths to conceal their identities by often using multiple fictitious names and addresses to register and operate their massive network of Defendant Aliases.
+25. Defendants often go to great lengths to conceal their identities by often using multiple fictitious names and addresses to register and operate their massive network of Defendant Online Stores.
 Other Defendant domain names often use privacy services that conceal the owners' identity and contact information.
 Upon information and belief, Defendants regularly create new websites and online marketplace accounts on various platforms using the identities listed in Schedule A to the Complaint, as well as other unknown fictitious names and addresses.
-Such Defendant Internet Store registration patterns are one of many common tactics used by the Defendants to conceal their identities, the full scope and interworking of their massive counterfeiting operation, and to avoid being shut down.
+Such Defendant Online Store registration patterns are one of many common tactics used by the Defendants to conceal their identities, the full scope and interworking of their massive counterfeiting operation, and to avoid being shut down.